 Lightsong fell silent as he walked.
 The servants finally got the parasol up, and held it above him.

 “I dreamed of a storm,” Lightsong finally said.
 “I was standing in it, without anything to brace myself.
 It was raining and blowing against me, trying to force me backward.
-In fact, it was so strong that even the ground beneath me seemed to rock.”
+In fact, it was so strong that even the ground beneath me seemed to shake.”

 Llarimar frowned again.